JorgenDIF/pp5-frontend/README.md

 -	Git: Used for version control, enabling tracking of changes and collaboration through branches and commits.
 - GitHub: A platform for hosting the project’s Git repositories, also used for managing tasks and issues.
 - ESLint: A tool used for identifying and fixing code quality and syntax errors in JavaScript, ensuring consistent code standards.
-- Lucidchart: Used for creating the Entity-Relationship Diagram (ERD) to visualize the database schema and relationships between models.
 - Balsamiq: Employed to design wireframes, helping plan the layout and user interface before development began.
 - Heroku: A cloud platform used to deploy the application, making it accessible online.
 - Cloudinary: A cloud-based image management service, used for uploading and delivering images efficiently.